Genital ulcer: Infectious non-sexually transmitted causes

 Even lesser common etiologies of genital ulcers include fungal infection, secondary bacterial infections, and parasitic infections.
 Fungal infections are rare causes of genital ulcers, but candida albicans infection is typically the most common source, and is more prevalent in patients with a history of diabetes mellitus, chronic steroid use, or other immunodeficiencies.
 There have also been rare case reports of paracoccidioidomycosis, zygomycosis and histoplasmosis infections causing genital ulcers.
 Parasitic infections such as amoebiasis and leishmaniasis can present in cutaneous form in the genital regions.
-This can be confused with a sexually transmitted disease or sepsis due to their tendency to present with additional systemic symptoms.
+This can be confused with a sexually transmitted infection or sepsis due to their tendency to present with additional systemic symptoms.

 Genital tuberculosis can also present as a genital ulcer, either in the form of cutaneous tuberculosis from a systemic infection, or a primary tuberculosis chancre at the site of inoculation via direct genital contact with infected sputum.
 Cutaneous tuberculosis typically presents initially as red or yellow nodules that eventually break down to form soft, painful, and roughly circular ulcers, which as a rule are covered in a pseudomembrane.
 Primary tuberculosis chancre, on the other hand, often presents as a painless ulcer with well defined edges that appears rather nonspecific.